Publications

 Much attention has been focused on how states produce knowledge about the people they govern; far less has been written about those aspects of society that states choose to keep obscure.
 In this book, we explore this understudied dimension of state power by focusing on the way that Western European states have attempted to handle one of the most contested social issues of our day: the governance of irregular migrants.

 We develop a theory of 'state ignorance', setting out three complementary ways of understanding such oversights: ignorance as omission, ignorance as strategy, and ignorance as ascription.
 We then examine how these different forms of ignorance have affected state monitoring and control of irregular migrants from the 1960s to the present day across France, Germany and the United Kingdom.
-Our findings upend dominant approaches, which tend to assume that states are preoccupied with producing knowledge about their populations.
-We argue, instead, that states have actually been keen to sustain ignorance about their unauthorised populations.

 Cover image for 'France'France (Polity Press, 2020)